seoulai/seoulai.github.io/_projects/2019-04-15-MDML-Journal-Club.md

 **At the end of Journal Day:**
 * We select the next speakers and each speakers select papers to read.

-FYI, the paper selected by the first presenter is [Deep EHR](https://arxiv.org/abs/1706.03446).
 If you would like to cover papers you want, please talk to us in [Slack Channel](https://seoulai.slack.com/messages/CHVDLF7QC).

 ## When
-* Starting from April 30 2019
 * Every alternate Tuesdays 8pm

 ## Where